 Social insurance receives funds through various means, including contributions from residents and taxes.
 Employees in the Netherlands in salaried positions have their contributions deducted automatically from their wage.
 Unemployed workers must pay separately.

 The amount you pay for Dutch social security depends on your income, up to a maximum contribution amount (€9,490 in 2016).
 In 2016, rates for each particular benefit were:

 - state pension fund – 17.9%

 - long-term care – 9.65%

 Employees in the Netherlands: Employment social security

-When you work in a salaried position in the Netherlands, social security payments for employee insurance — required for all employed persons — are automatically deducted from your income by your employer.
+When you work in a salaried position in the Netherlands, social security payments for employee insurance are automatically deducted from your income by your employer.